Revisiting mass-radius relationships for exoplanet populations: a machine learning insight: Introduction

-As the number of discovered exoplanets is rapidly increasing, ML techniques can be used to investigate correlations between planets and their host stars.
-In this study, as a novel strategy, we implement various ML algorithms to find the potential relationships between physical parameters in exoplanet systems.
+As the number of discovered exoplanets rapidly increases, ML techniques can be used to investigate correlations between planets and their host stars.
+In this study, we implement various ML algorithms to find the potential relationships between physical parameters in exoplanet systems.
 The Markov Chain Monte Carlo (MCMC) \citep[see][]{goodman10,emcee3} is used to quantify the uncertainties of the best-fit parameters.
 In addition, different ML clustering algorithms are used to group the exoplanets and study their properties.
 We organize this paper as follows: In Sect.~\ref{data}, the sample data and methods of pre-processing, clustering, and modeling are introduced.
 Section~\ref{result} presents the results.
 In Sect.~\ref{conclusion}, we summarise the main results and conclusions.